 Now the students have an idea how long it takes to travel between the planets, and the stars are even farther away.
 Travelling in New Horizons, it would take almost 30 million years to travel to the nearest star.
 Obviously this isn’t possible in one lifetime, but luckily for us we have telescopes.
 Telescopes are our only real instrument for studying the Universe beyond the Solar System.

-Use the LCOGT telescopes or image gallery to explore the distant Universe; take a look at the variety of astronomical objects that we don’t find in our Solar System, from star clusters, to clouds of colourful cosmic gas and giant galaxies.
+Try taking your own images of space with Serol's Cosmic Explorers and explore everything from our Moon to distant galaxies!
+Or take a look at the LCO image gallery to see the variety of astronomical objects that we don’t find in our Solar System, from star clusters, to clouds of colourful cosmic gas and giant galaxies.

 Short (0-30 mins)